xmtp/XIPs/XIPs/xip-31-message-backup-request-system.md

 Following in the footsteps of Signal, message history synchronization could be achieved as a synchronous exchange of data between clients.

 A QR code displayed in the Message Backup Provider, could establish an encrypted channel with the Backup Requester.
 This model follows a flow similar to WalletConnect.
+Deep links would be used for app -> app transfers.

 Messages would be encrypted using either an [N](https://noiseexplorer.com/patterns/X/) or [X](https://noiseexplorer.com/patterns/X/) pattern Noise handshake, with the bootstrap information encoded in the QR for out-of-band transmission.
 This channel would be private and ephemeral, offering the best protection for backups.